 About the composer

-Micah is a passionate educator, teaching music theory to grades K through 12th at Clavier-Werke School of Music South.
-He serves as a Graduate Teaching Assistant in Theory and Composition at the University of Texas at Austin, where he is completing his M.M. in Music Composition.
-Through outreach programs like UTSA On-Corps, he has mentored retired veterans in beginning band settings, fostering creative expression in nontraditional learners.
+Micah Rosenstein teaches music theory to grades K through 12th at Clavier-Werke School of Music South, and works as a Graduate Teaching Assistant in Theory and Composition at the University of Texas at Austin.
+Through outreach programs like UTSA On-Corps, he has mentored retired veterans in beginning band settings, fostering creative expression for nontraditional learners.

 Hometown